vanesp/nodo/README.md

 of a Raspberry PI.
 Create a live user interface and allow control of lights via the KAKU (Klik Aan-Klik Uit) commands.

+## Redesign

+Move server related actions (on serial port functions and on incoming messages) to server, so that it keeps working when there is no browser accessing the client

 ## Workings

 The client receives, via Redis Pub/Sub, two kinds of messages.
 These looks as follows to conform to the